Faculty-exterior-flowers-cropped

 As a result of extensive consultations with students, faculty, staff, and community partners, the Faculty of Education has identified priorities for the next three years.
 Throughout these consultations, several themes have emerged and, as a result, they have been integrated into one or more of the five pillars of the Faculty’s Strategic Plan that will help us promote a culture of integrity, collaboration, inclusion, innovation, and respect.

-Deans' office and staff
+Dean's office and staff

-• Dr. Jan Stewart in a black blazer
+• Jan Stewart Headshot

 • Jan Stewart, PhD